serapdemirhan/airbnb-eda-serapdemirhan/README.md

 - Enhance offerings for houses and townhouses.

-- Investigate entries with 1 and 2 bedrooms for potential outliers.
+- A closer examination of property type entries with 1 and 2 bedrooms is advised to leverage potential outliers.

 ## Conclusion